MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra.md

 Your options:

-- **Confirm**: The results match expectations.
+- **Looks right**: The results match expectations.
-- **Off-target**: The results don't match expectations.
+- **Needs improvement**: The results don't match expectations.
-- **Report**: The results are harmful in some way.
+- **Inappropriate**: The results are harmful in some way.

-Whenever possible, and when the result is **Off-target**, write a few words explaining what can be done to improve the outcome.
+Whenever possible, and when the result is **Needs improvement**, write a few words explaining what can be done to improve the outcome.
 If you entered Microsoft Entra-specific prompts and the results aren't Microsoft Entra related, then include that information.

 ## Data processing and privacy